louisstow/doc.sproute.io/models.md

 Allows you to specific which type of users can read or write the data in the field.

-User types are explained in more detail under [permissions](/docs/permissions).
+User types are explained in more detail under [permissions](#permissions).

 ## Handling Errors

 If the data provided causes an error on the above properties, the request will not go through and will instead return a JSON list of errors.
-You may also render a page with the error object by specifying an error page in the [config](/docs/config#error-view).
+You may also render a page with the error object by specifying an error page in the [Settings](#error-view).

 The returned object will be an array of error objects for each error that occured containing a `message` field explaining the issue.